 Step 2.
 AnyRecover will scan the whole disk you selected.
 After that, you can find them on the scan results interface.

 Step 3.
-Choose the files that you want to recover, then click on the "Recover" button.
+Preview the files that you want to recover, then click on the "Recover" button.

 This is another method of recovering permanently deleted files from Google Drive.
-You should use this method if you are having difficulty recovering your deleted files via other methods.
+It's worthy of a try if you are having difficulty recovering your deleted files via other methods.

 1. Open Google Drive webpage and click on the "i" icon.

 2. Click the "Send feedback" option.